 API documentation serves a range of security and non-security purposes throughout the API lifecycle.
-Documentation is useful for the application and API teams that are building or integrating APIs.
-Adequate documentation also provides benefits to a range of activities including design reviews, security testing, operations, and protection.
-API security best practices for documentation include:
+Documentation helps application and API teams that are building or integrating APIs.
+Adequate documentation also benefits design reviews, security testing, operations, and protection.
+Best practices for documentation include:

 - Use machine formats for documentation.
 When generating API documentation, opt for machine formats like formal API schema definitions as opposed to traditional documentation types or visual diagrams.

 - Use API schema validators but acknowledge limitations.
 View API schema validators as a type of static analysis, much like linters or quality checkers within IDEs.
 They can find common issues related to syntax or missing parameters, but they are not a panacea for API security.

 - Prepare for documentation discrepancies and API drift.
 Monitor your environments and API traffic in runtime or seek tooling that can auto-discover APIs, auto-generate schema definitions, and produce an API inventory.
 Production API traffic regularly deviates from intended designs.

 An accurate API inventory is critical to all aspects of IT within the organization.
 Compliance, risk, and privacy teams will require API inventory, particularly as they must answer to regulatory bodies.
 Security teams also need API inventory so that they can have a realistic view of their organization’s attack surface and prioritize API security activities.
 Automated discovery of all API endpoints, parameters and data types is crucial.
 Best practices for API discovery and cataloging include: